Hanging out with Paul Rodgers and Storman Norm Casler at the Skynyrd show was all right then

 Spine-tingling guitar solos light up Lynyrd Skynyrd’s first-ever Vancouver show

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, SEPT.
+ORIGINALLY PUBLISHED ON SEPT.
 4, 1997 By Steve Newton Those ’70s-rock fans sure are a devoted bunch.
-Even if one of their fave old bands hasn’t produced a hit in two decades, they’ll stick with it and flock to its concerts to hold Bic lighters on high and relive the halcyon days … Continue reading Spine-tingling guitar solos light up Lynyrd Skynyrd’s first-ever Vancouver show
+Even if one of their fave old bands hasn’t produced a hit in two decades, they’ll stick with it and flock to its concerts to hold Bic lighters on high and relive the halcyon days of 8-tracks, mag … Continue reading Spine-tingling guitar solos light up Lynyrd Skynyrd’s first-ever Vancouver show

 Joe Satriani reveals that he’s invited Clapton, Beck, and Page on G3 tours